artturipa/myblog/monthly_tips/blog.md

 ### UI Action Visibility exists

 Table ** ** provides a simple way to configure which UI Actions are shown in a view.
 You need to do the record to same scope where the UI Action in question is.

+### Monitor user transactions that happen in workspace

+Useful, if you need to backtrack which users have opened which records.
+Logs are stored in **syslog_transactions**, look for module **Transactions (All)** in application navigator.